Carl Tanner: Odd jobs and transition

+Opera

 Soon thereafter Tanner decided to embark upon a musical career.
 With the support of his employer, he moved to New York City in 1990 and, in late 1991 while working as a singing waiter in the restaurant Bianchi and Margarita's, he was heard by Richard Gaddes, the head of the Santa Fe Opera, who arranged for him to join the Apprentice Program for Singers for 1992 (and then 1993) to obtain more training.
 His most recent work was the role of Otello in Palm Beach Opera's Otello.

 One of Tanner's first breaks came from the Opera Theatre of Northern Virginia, which signed him in 1994 to sing the title role in the rarely performed Edgar by Puccini.
 Tanner has since starred in a variety of leading roles in major opera houses, including Pagliacci in La Monnaie, Brussels, "Cavaradossi" in the Minnesota Orchestra production of Tosca, and Radames (alongside soprano Angela Brown) in Opera Pacific's Aida.

 After performances with the Washington National Opera in their 2004-2005 season productions of Samson and Delilah and Il Trovatore, he returned to Santa Fe to sing "Calaf" in Turandot during the company's 2005 summer season.
 Tanner has also sung Calaf at many major opera houses in Germany plus, in 2006, he sang the role at the Maggio Musicale Fiorentino under the direction of Zubin Mehta and toured with that festival organization to Japan for several more performances.

 On the concert stage Tanner has performed as soloist with many symphony orchestras including the St. Louis and Atlanta Symphonies, and the Roanoke and West Virginia Symphony orchestras in Verdi's Requiem.
 Tanner sang "O Holy Night" at the Christmas Tree lighting ceremony at the White House in 2004.
-He has recorded Puccini's Edgar (title role) and the role of Menalaeus in Richard Strauss' Die ägyptische Helena with Deborah Voigt.
+He has recorded Puccini's Edgar (title role) and the role of Menelaus in Richard Strauss' Die ägyptische Helena with Deborah Voigt.
 In November 2006 Tanner released a CD of Christmas songs entitled Hear the Angel Voices.

+Jewelry

+In addition to his opera career, Tanner has been handcrafting jewelry since he was 15 years old.
+He is the owner and master jeweler of Carl Tanner Designs, a fine jewelry studio based in Virginia.
+The studio produces handmade pieces in gold (in yellow, white, and rose gold), platinum, sterling silver, and set with hand-selected natural gemstones including diamonds, rubies, sapphires, emeralds, opals, and pearls, amongst many other gems.
+Tanner personally selects each stone and oversees design, which begins as hand-drawn sketches before being realized as finished pieces.
+The studio offers several collections, including a Fine Gold Collection, a Fine Silver Collection, and a Moissanite Collection, as well as custom creations.
+Tanner has described the parallel between jewelry and opera as intentional, viewing both as forms of emotional storytelling meant to endure across generations.

+In addition to operating his studio, Tanner regularly exhibits his jewelry at festivals, trade shows, and pop-up events throughout the East Coast, where he meets customers personally and showcases his handcrafted creations.